Bhavikpatel576/42/get_next_line/README.md

-Get next line leverages the Libft library to create a function that allows the client to retrieve the first line of a file passed in the standard input.
+Get Next Line leverages the Libft library to create a function that allows the client to retrieve a single line of a file passed in the standard input, each time it is called.
 The function will return 1 if successful, 0 if the entire project has been read, and -1 if an error occured.

 ##Algorithm and Structure